WELCOME

 Notes

-exemplifies southern German mid-Baroque keyboard variations, as a genre.
+southern German mid-Baroque keyboard variations as a genre.
+Pachelbel [b.

-have adopted – and also to have adapted to his own uses – idiomatic regional
+and adapted to his own use — idiomatic, regional and historically

-and historically practiced compositional skills.
-The composer's timeline
+practiced compositional skills.
+The composer's timeline precedes by one

 Pachelbel's command of variational